Top 5 Signs of Nursing Home Abuse and Neglect-

-Abuse can happen when facility staff withhold medications, fail to plan for or implement fall protections, don’t give a resident adequate food or water, fail to report deterioration of the health of residents to their physicians, physically or sexually assault residents, and in dozens of other ways.
+Abuse can happen when facility staff withhold medications, fail to plan for or implement fall protections, fail to report health changes to physicians, physically or sexually assault residents, and fail to protect and care for residents in others ways.
 Abuse can occur when other residents are allowed to wander unsupervised into the rooms of other residents.
-These problems can arise when facilities fail to properly screen potential employees, and fail to properly train and supervise the employees they hire.
+These problems arise when facilities fail to properly screen potential employees, and fail to properly train and supervise the employees they hire.
 Oftentimes, facilities are intentionally understaffed, saving money for the nursing home but resulting in staff who are overworked, underpaid, and lack the time to provide the essential care that residents need.
 It is vital that family members of those in nursing homes be able to recognize the signs of abuse so they can take action to protect the ones they love.

 Here are five of the more common signs of possible abuse to watch out for if your loved one is in a nursing home.